Game-Production-Spring-23/NavyGame/README.md

         {
             "prompt": "Where are my pants?", // a question "answers": [ // array of strings
                 "On my waist",            // a correct answer "On my head",
-                "Somewhere in the forest"
+                "Somewhere in the forest",
-                "In my closet",       // another correct answer ],
+                "In my closet"            // another correct answer ],
             "correct_answer_indices": [0, 3] // array of correct answers
         },